Battle of Red Bank: Battle

 Von Donop, whose attack had been repulsed at the Second Battle of Trenton, was eager to avenge what he considered to be a humiliation.
-He declared to his men: "Either that will be Fort Donop or I shall be dead."
+He declared to his men, "Either that will be Fort Donop or I shall be dead."

 Donop soon realized the arduous task that was entrusted to him and asked Howe in vain for more artillery, but Howe ordered him to wait for the British fleet to come up river to assist him, and that if Donop could not capture the fort the British would, an order that apparently belittled Donop.

 On October 20, 1777, five British warships under the command of Captain Hamond, made their way through the lower chevaux-de-frise and sailed up the river.
 Among these vessels were HMS Augusta, outfitted with 64 guns and commanded by Captain Francis Reynolds.

 Von Donop divided his force into two groups totaling 1,200 men for a two-pronged attack upon the fort on the morning of October 22.
 Von Donop and Hessian grenadie battalion von Linsing were to attack the southern part of the fort, while Colonel Friedrich Ludwig von Minnigerode's grenadiers and Lieutenant Colonel Werner von Mirbach's infantry were to attack the northern and eastern approaches.

 With five British men-of-war in the river to support the attack, von Donop was convinced that the fort would be in his hands by nightfall.
-After a cannonade by the Hessian artillery,Colonel von Linsingen moved against the nine-foot-high southern parapet, and his men were cut down by devastating cannon and musket fire and were forced to retreat.
+After a cannonade by the Hessian artillery, Colonel von Linsingen moved against the nine-foot-tall southern parapet, but his men were cut down by devastating cannon and musket fire and were forced to retreat.
 On the north, Minnigerode's grenadiers managed to scale the ramparts of an abandoned section of the fort.
 But when they moved on they were confronted by a tangled mass of felled trees with pointed branches, a kind of abatis, protecting the main wall of the fort.
 With little in the way of proper tools, they were soon spotted trying to claw their way through the barricade and were fired upon by the Americans waiting for them on the other side.